loty2019/water-dispenser-web/README.md

 password: **admin**

-Things are mess-proof, so feel free to play around adding water, registering, and other things; I trust your good intentions.
+Things are mess-proof for the most part, so feel free to play around adding water, registering, and other things; I trust your good intentions while I work on authentication and security features.